rust-lang/rust/src/doc/rustc/src/check-cfg/cargo-specifics.md

 rustc, not Cargo.
 -->

-This document is intented to summarize the principal ways Cargo interacts with the `unexpected_cfgs` lint and `--check-cfg` flag.
+This document is intended to summarize the principal ways Cargo interacts with the `unexpected_cfgs` lint and `--check-cfg` flag.
 It is not intended to provide individual details, for that refer to the [`--check-cfg` documentation](../check-cfg.md) and to the [Cargo book](../../cargo/index.html).